College of Education Student Learning Outcomes

 Graduates will collaborate with educators and multidisciplinary team members to determine assessment needs, interpret results, and support data-informed instructional and intervention planning at both individual and system levels -

-Specialist in Education, Teacher Leadership Learning Outcomes
+Specialist in Education - Teacher Leadership Program

 - Students will investigate current practices in teaching and learning through curriculum, class discussions, and research.